Chapter 2: The Hook

 The hook was set.

-And humanity has been spiraling ever since.
+And creation has been spiraling ever since.

-Reflection: The Lie of Secrecy
+The Lie of Secrecy

 Sin thrives in secrecy.
 It doesn't need full understanding—it just needs silence.